 Referral checks allow you to block fraudulent transactions based on your own data and lists provided by third parties.
 Don't use referral checks as strict block and trust lists.
 No shopper should be trusted, or blocked based on one list or rule.
 Instead, referral checks should add to the risk score and work with other checks to either allow or block a transaction.

 When a referral check that you've added triggers, it changes the final risk score of a transaction.
 Once you've added referral checks, you can configure them in different ways for different risk profiles.

-While you configure risk rules on your merchant-level account, referral checks are aggregated on your company-level account.
-This means you can provide a setting once to apply it to all merchant-level accounts.
+While you configure risk rules on your merchant account, referral checks are aggregated on the company account.
+This means you can provide a setting once to apply it to all merchant accounts.

 American Express scheme blocked cards

 Triggers if a card is on a block list provided by American Express.
 This lets you block the transaction before it can be authorised.